Amendments to the Energy Efficiency Regulations, 2016

 Consultations

-In accordance with the Cabinet Directive on Regulations, stakeholders have multiple opportunities for input along the regulatory process described below.
+In accordance with the Cabinet Directive on Regulations, stakeholders have multiple opportunities to contribute to the regulatory process.
 The approximate timing for the next pre-consultation and pre-publication in the Canada Gazette, Part I, is as follows:

-• Spring 2024: pre-publication in the Canada Gazette, Part I of the next Governor in Council amendment, followed by a 70-day comment period.
+- Spring 2024: pre-publication in the Canada Gazette, Part I for Amendment 18, followed by a 70-day comment period.

 The exact date for final publication of each amendment will depend on the number and nature of comments received during the public comment period.
 Final publications are typically within a year of their initial public comment period.
 Products described in these updates and the timing of publication are subject to decision-making authorities under the Energy Efficiency Act.